bloom-housing/bloom/docs/pull_request_template.md

 ## Checklist:

 - [ ] My code follows the style guidelines of this project
+- [ ] I have added QA notes to the issue
 - [ ] I have performed a self-review of my own code
 - [ ] I have reviewed the changes in a desktop view
 - [ ] I have reviewed the changes in a mobile view